The Tamo C-Cube hatchback concept represents the company’s new ‘advanced structural technology’.

 The Tata Tamo C-Cube hatchback concept could be showcased on 7th March at the Geneva Motor Show alongside the Futuro sports car concept.

-After creating noise with its highly anticipated mid-engined sportscar Futuro, Tata Motors revealed the Tamo C Cube hatchback concept at the 2017 Future Decoded event organized in Mumbai lately.
-While all-new Fururo will make public debut on March 7, 2017 in Geneva, the sportscar will reportedly break cover in mid-2018 post its stint at the Delhi Auto Expo, earlier next year.
+After creating noise with its highly anticipated mid-engined sportscar Racembo, Tata Motors revealed the Tamo C Cube hatchback concept at the 2017 Future Decoded event organized in Mumbai lately.
+While all-new Fururo did make its public debut on March 7, 2017 in Geneva, the sportscar will reportedly break cover in mid-2018 post its stint at the Delhi Auto Expo, earlier next year.

 The C Cube hatchback will follow suit and will be rolled-out later.
 As of now, Tata has not revealed any detail regarding launch of C Cube hatchback, but considering that Futuro will be first launch under Tamo, the hatchback will be launched later.